lavarinimoreira/use-reducer/README.md

-# React useReduce Hook
+# React useReducer Hook

-`useReduce` is a built-in React hook that provides a way to manage state in functional components.
+`useReducer` is a built-in React hook that provides a way to manage state in functional components.
 It is an alternative to the more commonly used `useState` hook and allows for more complex state management.

-## What is useReduce?
+## What is useReducer?

-`useReduce` is a hook that is used to manage state in functional components.
+`useReducer` is a hook that is used to manage state in functional components.
 It takes two arguments: a reducer function and an initial state value.